Domestic Application Fee: $55.00

 Report official TOEFL (Test of English as a Foreign Language) scores taken within the past two (2) years.
 Please request your scores directly through ETS.org.

-While we do not have a minimum requirement for the TOEFL, competitive applicants should have minimum score of 100 on the Internet-based test.
+While we do not have a minimum requirement for the TOEFL, competitive applicants should have a minimum score of 100 on the Internet-based test.

 NOTE: Effective August 1, 2016 – IELTS scores are not accepted for admissions to our graduate programs.